tohami/pizzaApp/README.md

 - I am not using the Controller or Controller listener because I rely on the Repository to manage complex data access.
+- I use SwipeRefreshLayout for double job
+    1. pull to refresh the data instead of refresh button
+    2. display refreshing when api request in progress instead of Dialog
-- There are some leaks in this architecture like the presenter will never survive the configuration changes like screen rotation, and you always need to keep checking if the view still alive before update it, to avoid nullPointExeption.
+- There are some leaks in this architecture like the presenter will never survive the configuration changes like screen rotation, and you always need to keep checking if the view still alive before update it, to avoid nullPointException.
 - I have not used dagger for dependency injection, instead I build simple DI manually to provide the required dependency, for task purpose.
 - I use RX only to manage the communication between the Repo and Presenter.
-- In the Repository i am not forward the Api response directry to the presenter , instead i wait the data to be save in db then i query db for new data , this give me single source of trust "in this situation the db" to avoid data redundancy, and easy maintain data from different sources .
+- In the Repository i am not forward the Api response directly to the presenter , instead i wait the data to be save in db then i query db for new data , this give me single source of trust "in this situation the db" to avoid data redundancy, and easy maintain data from different sources .